 The text clarity is fantastic.
 It's better than 32-inch, 4k QD-OLEDs, like the ASUS ROG Swift OLED PG32UCDM, and while it has typical issues for QD-OLEDs, like fringing, they're hard to see.
 Plus, using Windows ClearType (top photo) helps make text look sharper.
 These photos are in Windows 10, and you can also see them in Windows 11 with ClearType on and with ClearType off.

 You can reach the monitor's max refresh rate without any compression over DisplayPort if your graphics card also supports DisplayPort 2.1 bandwidth with UHBR20 speeds.
 However, you need to use DSC to reach the max refresh rate over HDMI.
-The monitor has a DSC Support setting, and with it off, the max refresh rate with a 4k signal over HDMI is 120Hz.
+The monitor has a DSC Support setting that you can disable, which lowers the refresh rate over HDMI.

 On top of supporting FreeSync VRR and G-SYNC compatibility, the ASUS ROG Swift PG27UCDM also supports HDMI Forum VRR.